 I’ve known about Freaks for years, mostly by reputation.
 It’s had a strange sort of hip-arty cult-film cachet in recent years, with one of the film’s most-quoted lines even finding its way into a Ramones song.
 I nevertheless wasn’t all that prepared for my reaction – or for what I realized was in a way my own connection to the film.

 Let’s discuss the film first.
-Basically it’s a soap opera set in a circus’ side show; one of the little people, Hans, is smitten by the beautiful, but cruel, trapeze artist who goes by Cleopatra.
+Basically it’s a soap opera set in a circus’ side show; one of the little people, Hans, is smitten by the beautiful, but cruel, trapeze artist Cleopatra.
 She herself has eyes on the strongman Hercules – but when she learns Hans is actually living off a sizeable inheritance, she plays along with Hans’ ardor, secretly conspiring with Hercules to get herself married to Hans and then bilk him for all the money and run off.
 If necessary…they may try to kill Hans.
 While some of the other sideshow folk have their suspicions of Cleopatra, most take her at her word – leading to a moment at Hans and Cleo’s wedding banquet when the others all induce her to drink from a shared wine cup to seal their acceptance.
 But as they hand her the cup, all chanting “one of us!
 One of us!”, she recoils and lashes out, calling them all freaks before running off.

 This understandably makes everyone suspicious.
 And so when Cleopatra and Hercules start plotting their murder of Hans, the others in the sideshow start hatching a plan of their own…